 - For assistance in registering for Lecture and Labs, take note of:

 - Undergraduate Students are in Good Academic Standing when they maintain a cumulative GPA of 2.0 or better.
 Academic Standing is calculated at the end of each semester.
 If a student falls below a 2.0 GPA they will be subject to academic probation.

 Can I be re-admitted after academic dismissal?

-- Undergraduate students with documented extenuating circumstances may petition for Readmission.
+- Undergraduate students with documented extenuating circumstances may petition for Readmission to ISU.

 Can I petition a university standard?